putuoka/c4it-blog/content/pages/talks.md

 path: "/talks"
 ---

-I love to share knowledge with my peers.
-May it be in person, with this blog or with online discussions.
+I love sharing knowledge with my peers.
+May it be in person, with this blog, or with online discussions.
 That's why I also decided to give a try to conferences.

-Here's what I've done so far.
+Here's what I've done so far:

 ------